How to Use UX Design to Create Competitive Advantages?

 What is Prototyping?

 Already from the name, it is clear that prototyping aims to create a prototype, that is, a product model for testing user experience and user interface.
-When designers create a prototype, they can test their ideas and get real feedback from users before investing significant time and money into development.
+When designers create a prototype, they can test their ideas and get honest feedback from users before investing significant time and money into development.
 One can use various methods to achieve this, including sketching on paper, creating digital wireframes, and building more complex interactive prototypes.

 While prototyping, designers can experiment with various design elements such as layouts, visuals, and interactive features.
 Designers can use low-fidelity prototypes, such as sketches or wireframes, to test core concepts and receive early feedback quickly.
-As development progresses, they can create higher-fidelity prototypes to test more complex interactions, and user flows.
+As development progresses, they can create higher-fidelity prototypes to test more complex interactions and user flows.

 One of the key benefits of prototyping is that it allows developers to identify and solve problems early in the design process.
 By testing different design options, designers can quickly determine which ones work best and fine-tune their ideas accordingly.
 This can help prevent costly mistakes later in the development process.

 Another benefit of prototyping is that it helps designers communicate their ideas more effectively.
-By creating a tangible representation of their design, designers can better communicate their vision to stakeholders and gain support for their ideas.
+By creating a tangible representation of their design, designers can better communicate their vision to stakeholders and gain support for their opinions.

 Whether working on a small project or a large-scale product, prototyping can help you create the best user experience for your clients.